connar/connar.github.io/content/posts/dll-hijacking-journey.md

 | Result       | is        | `NAME NOT FOUND`   | Include |
 | Path         | ends with | `.dll`             | Include |

-The `NAME NOT FOUND` filter isolates exactly the interesting events: the loader looking somewhere and *not* finding the file.
-Running it, ProcMon showed `LICLUA.EXE` probing its own launch directory for three DLLs, each missing, before it resolved them from `System32`:
+The `NAME NOT FOUND` filter isolates exactly the interesting events: the loader looking somewhere and not finding the file.
+Running it, ProcMon showed `LICLUA.EXE` looking into its own launch directory for three DLLs, each missing, before it resolved them from `System32`:

 - `VCRUNTIME140.dll`
 - `MSVCP140.dll`